 Farnell has exhibited her work internationally including venues in New York City, France, New England and the southern United States.
 She has been awarded residencies at The Sloss Furnaces Visiting Artist Program in Birmingham, Alabama and at the Virginia Center For Creative Arts in Amherst, Virginia.
 Her work is in the permanent collection of the International Center of Photography and the Jule Collins Smith Museum of Fine Art.
 She has received grants to support her work from the South Carolina Arts Commission, The Horry County Arts and Cultural Council, Coastal Carolina University and the Humanities Council, South Carolina.

 Farnell earned her M.F.A. from the Rhode Island School of Design, her B.F.A. from Auburn University and a Certificate of General Studies of Photography from The International Center of Photography in New York City.
-She is currently director of The Welch Gallery at Georgia State University in Atlanta, Georgia, U.S.A.
+She is currently the director of The Welch Gallery at Georgia State University in Atlanta, Georgia.